Dave-Sterry/BakeryVendors.Solutions/README.md

 ## Contact and Support details

-_Please contact me at sterry.david@gmail.com in regards to this project_
+_If you have any issues during installation delete both the bin and obj folders and follow the set up instructions again.
+Please contact me at sterry.david@gmail.com in regards to this project_

 ## Techknowlogies Used